danishsheikh1122/issueTrackerFulltackApp/README.md

 # So in order to solve above we are making this changes
 - we have used tankstack.com React Query to fetch and cach data in efficient way now need to to fetch data every time we edit issue or etc
-- created ReactQuery.tsx in app>ReactQuery.tsx and imported it in layout.tsx and wrap all body cmp to <ReactQuery>
+- created ReactQuery.tsx in app>ReactQuery.tsx and imported it in layout.tsx and wrap all body cmp to ReactQuer

+- React Query worked dont check type at useQuery<User>
+instead check it later on.....